Azure/aca-dotnet-workshop/docs/aca/06-aca-dapr-bindingsapi/index.md

     It is important to create the Azure Key Vault with Azure RBAC for authorization by setting `--enable-rbac-authorization true` because the role we are going to assign to the Azure AD application will work only when RBAC authorization is enabled.

-#### 2. Grant Backend Processor App a Role to read secrets from Azure Key Vault
+#### 2. Grant Backend Processor App a Role To Read Secrets from Azure Key Vault

 In the previous module we have configured the `system-assigned` identity for the service `ACA-Processor Backend`.
 Now we need to assign a role named `Key Vault Secrets User` to it, so it access and read secrets from Azure Key Vault.